janlionly/AvatarImagePicker/README.md

 picker.sourceTypes = [.camera] // default is [.camera, .photoLibrary]
 picker.presentStyle = .overFullScreen // default is .fullScreen

-picker.present(allowsEditing: true, selected: { (image) in
+// this method include auths for photolibrary and camera. picker.present(allowsEditing: true, selected: { (image) in
 	// selected image
 }) {
 	// tapped cancel
    }

-// auth photolibrary and camera, it will alert the user to go to settings if the photolibrary or camera was denied.
-_ = AuthSettings.authPhotoLibrary(message: "auth photolibrary to get your avatar") {
+// or you can call only auth photolibrary and camera, it will alert the user to go to settings if the photolibrary or camera was denied. let isAuthSuccess = AuthSettings.authPhotoLibrary(message: "auth photolibrary to get your avatar") {
   print("auth success")
-  // go to present image picker controller(photo library) }
+  // go to present image picker controller(photo library), customize your operation here.
+}
-_ = AuthSettings.authCamera(message: "auth photolibrary to get your avatar") {
+_ = AuthSettings.authCamera(message: "auth camera to get your avatar") {
   print("auth success")
-  // go to present image picker controller(camera)
+  // go to present image picker controller(camera), customize your operation here.
 }
 ```